-A message to those visiting our church today for Private prayer
+A message to those visiting Holy Trinity for Private prayer

 We require people to follow all currant government's guidelines or social distancing and hand sanitising.
 Please note that this may change depending on national or local circumstances.